Updated on: February 7th, 2023

-Because of a large number of trading partners a company would typically have, it was critical to develop a format that could be understood by any parties.
+Because of the large number of trading partners a company would typically have, it was critical to develop a format that could be understood by any party.
 EDIFACT was designed to simplify and standardize the communication between trading parties that were relying on electronic data interchange (EDI) as their primary form of communication.
-The widespread adoption of EDI meant that global businesses could thrive: they could completely replace paper documentation and manual procedures and share information with all their ecosystem electronically, a lot faster than if they used paper.
-It also meant that they were able to cut costs, not by just using less paper, but also by improving operational efficiency.
+The widespread adoption of EDI meant that global businesses could thrive: they could completely replace paper documentation and manual procedures and share information with their ecosystem electronically, a lot faster than if they used paper.
+It also meant that they were able to cut costs, not by just using less paper but also by improving operational efficiency.

 We can say with confidence that EDI and EDIFACT have had a strategic role in shaping modern supply chains.

-It was a safe, effective, and cheap alternative for paper-based communication.
-It has helped the adoption that many large retailers or manufacturers required the capability of electronic data interchange from their trading parties, no wonder that EDI has quickly become significant (still is today) and there had to be a standard to simplify communication.
+It was a safe, effective, and cheap alternative to paper-based communication.
+It has helped the adoption that many large retailers or manufacturers required the capability of electronic data interchange from their trading parties, no wonder that EDI has quickly become significant (still is today), and there had to be a standard to simplify communication.

 What are the structure and components of EDIFACT messages?

 The intervention of the United Nations (UN) was unavoidable.
-They needed to assist the development of a standard that could fit the need of any trading party.
-They needed to identify all information that is typically included in trading messages and deriving from that identifying what shall be included in EDIFACT messages.
+They needed to assist in the development of a standard that could fit the need of any trading party.
+They needed to identify all information that is typically included in trading messages and, deriving from that, identify what shall be included in EDIFACT messages.

 Challenges with EDIFACT

 While a standard, EDIFACT is still somewhat clumsy.
 Most of the developers don't like to deal with it since the specifications are complex and the data format is only semi-structured.
 Just take a look at an EDIFACT sample message.